enasequence/read_docs/submit/study/interactive.rst

 Notification of this will be sent in advance to all email addresses registered with your submission account.
 You can change the release date at any time, but once the data becomes public you may not make it private again.
-Users are expected to manage the release date of data submitted to ENA, but may write to the `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ to request that it be temporarily suppressed.
+Users are expected to manage the release date of data submitted to ENA, but may write to the `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ to request that it be temporarily suppressed if their need is urgent.

 Once registration is complete, you will be assigned accession numbers.
 You may return to the dashboard and select the 'Studies Report' button to review registered studies.